-- queryId for arbitrary predefined, parameterized queries - queryFilter for arbitrary filters, in common filter notation - queryExpression for client-supplied queries, in native query format
+- queryId for arbitrary predefined, parameterized queries - queryExpression for client-supplied queries, in native query format

 For queries on system objects:

 - queryId=query-all-ids (the only supported predefined query) - queryFilter for arbitrary filters, in common filter notation

 The source and target queries send the query to the resource that is defined for that source or target, by default.
 You can override the resource to which the query is sent by specifying a resourceName in the query.
 For example, to query a specific endpoint instead of the source resource, you might modify the preceding source query as follows: